Temporal Conditioning Spiking Latent Variable Models of the Neural Response to Natural Visual Scenes

 \section{Discussion}

 This work presents the TeCoS-LVM (temporal conditioning spiking LVM) models.
-Our approach is formalized within the information bottleneck framework of latent variable models, inspired by the information compression in biological coding systems.
-TeCoS-LVM models can directly produce neural response sequences in real-time, rather than repeatedly producing single-step predictions, thus faithfully simulating the biological coding process.
+Our approach is formalized within the information bottleneck framework of latent variable models, inspired by the efficient coding theory \cite{borst1999information,chalk2018}.
+TeCoS-LVM models can directly produce neural response sequences in real-time rather than repeatedly producing single-step predictions, thus faithfully simulating the biological coding process.
 Using the retinal response to natural scenes as an example, we showed that TeCoS-LVM models effectively fit spike statistics, spike features, and recorded spike trains.
 In particular, TeCoS-LVM models that incorporate Noisy LIF neurons significantly exceed high-performance baselines.
 Also, learned TeCoS-LVM models generalize well to longer time scales, indicating that they can learn general temporal features from short-sequence training.
-Overall, TeCoS-LVM models effectively capture key features of biological coding systems while remaining computationally tractable.
-Although we use visual coding as an example to demonstrate the impressive performance of TeCoS-LVM models in this article, the models exposed here can be easily applied to sensory data of other modalities.
-As such, TeCoS-LVM demonstrates a promising tool for building computational accounts for various sensory neural circuits and will enable richer models of complex neural computations in the brain.

-As an accurate model that relates stimulus-driven responses, the TeCoS-LVM model aims to provide neuroscientific insights and understandings at the computational level.
-Compared to previous models, TeCoS-LVM takes more biological realistic considerations into account.
+Overall, TeCoS-LVM models effectively capture key features of biological coding systems while remaining computationally tractable. \paragraph{Outlook} Although we use visual coding as an example to demonstrate the impressive performance of TeCoS-LVM models in this article, the models exposed here {\it can be easily applied to sensory data of other modalities}.
+As such, TeCoS-LVM demonstrates a promising framework for building computational accounts for various sensory neural circuits and will enable richer models of complex neural computations in the brain. \paragraph{Limitations} As an accurate model that relates stimulus-driven responses, from a {\it neuroconnectionsim} perspective \cite{doerig2023neuroconnectionist}, the TeCoS-LVM model aims to provide neuroscientific insights and understandings at the computational level.
+Compared to previous endeavors, TeCoS-LVM takes spike-based neural computation and natural processing paradigms into account.
 Nonetheless, while the TeCoS-LVM model makes predictions at the level of retinal cells, its fundamental principles are at a computational level, so it is only partially biophysically realistic.